-Always apply these general principles.
-Use them in conjunction with the detailed marking instructions, which identify the key features required in candidates' responses.
+This information is provided to help understanding of the general principles that apply when assessing candidate performance.
+These principles must be read in conjunction with the detailed marking instructions, which identify the key features required in candidate performance.

-- a Assess candidates' performance in terms of the following aspects of performance: deployment of relevant detailed and complex ideas/information, selection and use of detailed and complex spoken language, use of non-verbal communication, responses to detailed and complex spoken language. - b Using the detailed marking instructions for each candidate, the teacher or lecturer selects the description of performance which most closely describes the evidence. - c Assessment should be holistic.
-There are strengths and weaknesses in every performance; assessment should focus as far as possible on the strengths, taking account of weaknesses only when they significantly detract from the overall performance. - d On any one occasion, candidates may display ability across both 'Achieved' and 'Not achieved' descriptors.
-It is important for teachers or lecturers to remember that a holistic judgement can be made on a candidate's performance based on a series of spoken language activities.
+- a Judgements on performance must always be made in line with these general marking principles and the detailed marking instructions for this assessment. - b The candidate's performance will be assessed in terms of the following aspects of performance: deployment of detailed and relevant ideas/information, selection and use of detailed spoken language, use of non-verbal communication, responses to detailed spoken language. - c For each candidate, the assessor should select the descriptions of performance from the detailed marking instructions which most closely describe the evidence. - d Assessment should be holistic.
+There will be strengths and weaknesses in every performance; assessment should focus as far as possible on the strengths, taking account of weaknesses only when they significantly detract from the overall performance. - e On any one occasion, candidates may display ability across both 'Achieved' and 'Not achieved' descriptors.
+It is important for assessors to remember that a holistic judgement can be made on a candidate's performance based on a series of spoken language activities.